hugolgr78/Football-League-Sim-Tkinter/README.md

 - 🧑‍🎨 **Player Creation**: Create players manually or let the app generate them automatically.
 - 🔍 **Comprehensive Player Stats**: Analyze and explore player performance across multiple seasons.

+## 🛠️ Technical Details
+- **Data Management with JSON**:
+  - All team, player, match, and tournament data is stored and retrieved using JSON files, ensuring seamless data management and persistence across sessions.
+  - JSON allows easy portability and scalability for future updates or feature additions.

+- **Match Outcome Algorithm**:
+  - An algorithm calculates match outcomes based on the teams' levels and the difference between them
+  - Player contributions (e.g., goals, assists) are determined by chances defined by their position

+- **Dynamic Graphing**:
+  - Real-time graphs are updated using data stored in JSON, offering users a visually appealing way to track league progress.

 ## 💡 Planned Features (Not Yet Implemented)
 - 🏆 **Cup tournaments**: A second type of tournament with a group and knockout stage format
 - 🌍 **National Teams**: Allowing the user to simulate tournaments with national teams made up of players from the created teams